 I’ve concluded that Thanovic is the best YouTube coach this world has to offer.
 The man could articulate more RL content in a bead of sweat than most creators publish in their entire lives.
 When it comes to description, his videos leave no stone unturned.

 Thanovic also speaks in a comforting voice with resounding clarity.
 He leaves bold, legible text on-screen to help guide the viewer through transitions, and his camera and audio quality are leagues above most other RL Youtubers.

 We’re pretty lucky to have this legend in our ranks.
 His camera work is robust enough to produce an Avengers film.
 His graphic editing talent could clear the blotches from Ariana Grande’s last photoshoot.
 He could have been a spokesman for Microsoft press conferences.

 But in this timeline, he delivers top-quality RL tutorials.
 Whether you’re on the hunt for a simple guide or a complete synopsis of on-field rotations, nobody nails the delivery like Thanovic.

 Rocket Sledge is a man who isn’t afraid to do his research.
 He attracts a friendly audience – despite raking in over 38,000 career demolitions in online matches.

 I had the pleasure of interviewing Rocket Sledge in all his Canadian glory.
 He’s likely the last major RL content creator to spearhead every aspect of his channel alone.

 Sledge revels in a heavy workload.
 He cuts each video with precision and care.

-Honestly, his hands-on approach gives him an edge.
+His hands-on approach gives him an edge.
 He’s among the most well-connected YouTubers in the Rocket League space.
 He’s contacted giants in the trading scene, such as sanctioned middlemen.
-He’s an active member of the custom bot development team.
+He’s an active member of the custom bot development Discord.